zoxpx/pxdocs/content/key-management/kubernetes-secrets/pvc-encryption-using-annotations/_index.md

 $ kubectl exec $PX_POD -n kube-system -- /opt/pwx/bin/pxctl secrets set-cluster-key \
   --secret cluster-wide-secret-key
 ```

-##### Option 2: Other secrets provider
-Similar to Kubernetes secrets, you can set the cluster wide secret key in the secrets provider that you have configured.
-Refer to the 'Setting cluster wide secret key' section under the respective [secrets provider integration](/key-management).

 #### Step 2: Create the secure PVC
 If your Storage Class does not have the `secure` flag set, but you want to encrypt the PVC using the same Storage Class, then create the PVC as below: